matt2718/colorado-qb/_pages/info/rules.md

 If the player is **correct**, they receive **10 points** and their team is given a **bonus question**.
 At many tournaments, if a player buzzes before a marked point in the question, they are awarded **15 points** (or possibly 20, depending on the rules) instead of the usual 10.
-This is called a "power".
+This is called a "power."
+Some packets, such as those produced by ACF, do not have powers.

 If the player is **incorrect** (or fails to give an answer in the allotted time), their teammates **may not buzz** for the remainder of the question.
-In addition, **5 points may be deducted from their team's score** (depending on the specific rules used).
-This is known as a "neg".
+In addition, **5 points are deducted from their team's score**.
+This is known as a "neg."
 However, this penalty does not apply if the moderator has finished reading the question or if the other team has already buzzed.
 Some tournaments, most notably the PACE NSC, have no negs.

 In some cases, a player's answer is partially correct, but not specific enough (for example, a player may answer "Roosevelt" without specifying Theodore or